Skip to content

 Answer: $7.2 million in 1867, roughly 2 cents per acre.
 The deal was negotiated by Secretary of State William Seward.

 The price sounds absurdly low.
 It was.
 Critics jeered it as “Seward’s Folly” and “Seward’s Icebox.”
 Alaska went on to yield billions in gold, oil and natural resources.
-Even in 2026 dollars the purchase comes to roughly $160 million, a rounding error next to what the state turned out to be worth.
+Even adjusted for inflation, the purchase price is a rounding error next to what the state turned out to be worth.

 38. Who was the first person to sign the Declaration of Independence?
 (Medium)